TesterRB/Practica_3/README.md

 # FastAPI CI/CD Example

-This project demonstrates a full CI/CD pipeline for a FastAPI app using:
+This project showcases a complete CI/CD pipeline for a FastAPI application, integrating the following features:

 - ✅ Pre-commit hooks
 - ✅ Unit testing with pytest
 - ✅ Docker build
 - ✅ Docker push to Docker Hub
-- ✅ Deployment to Fly.io

 ---